NumEconCopenhagen/projects-2023-aca/dataproject/README.md

 # Data analysis project

-Our project is titled **Gender inequality across OECD-countries** and is about potential causes in the development of the gender gap.
+Our project is titled **Gender inequality across OECD-countries** and is about the potential causes in the development of the gender gap.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).